derekMgwena/e-commerce-online-shop/README.md

-# Payload E-Commerce Template
+# Payload E-Commerce Online shop

-This is the official [Payload E-Commerce Template](https://github.com/payloadcms/payload/blob/main/templates/ecommerce).
+This is the official [Payload E-Commerce ](https://github.com/payloadcms/payload/blob/main/templates/ecommerce).
 Use it to power e-commerce businesses and online stores of all sizes.
 This repo includes a fully-working backend, enterprise-grade admin panel, and a beautifully designed, production-ready website.

-This template is right for you if you are selling:

-- Physical products like clothing or merchandise
-- Digital assets like ebooks or videos
-- Access to content like courses or premium articles

 Core features: